svlad-90/DLT-Message-Analyzer/md/patterns_view/patterns_view.md

 ## Editing the existing elements

-You can edit an already existing patterns.
+You can edit already existing patterns.

 Just select any target leaf element: